Review of The Banished

 I'm simplifying of course and there's an acknowledgement that the woods are often a place for low budget filmmakers to make their productions without complex shooting permits.
 And that's of course an honourable effort when budgets are tight or non-existent.
 Despite that though, at least a slasher set in the woods is punctuated with a killing spree every now and again.

 Folk horror tries to build suspense and tension but forests simply don't instill fear in me in and of themselves..
 Whether "high-brow" fare like The Witch (2015) or Midsommar (2019), or low-budget flicks such as Kill List (2011) or A Field in England (2013) the foreboding they try to generate using folklore myths has never really resonated.
-And sadly The Banished doesn't do anything to buck this trend and at times compounds its worse tropes.
+And sadly The Banished doesn't do anything to buck this trend and at times compounds its worst tropes.

 It's not only full of the cliches of the folk horror genre but fright flicks in general.
 "Hello, who's there?" our protagonist asks as she shines her torch inbetween dark trees outside her tent.
 Sharing past traumas around a campfire and the search for a missing relative all provide a been-here and done-that vibe.